 If you no longer need to use the functionality configured in your FastEdge application, you can disable the FastEdge functions for your CDN resource.

-The steps will slightly differ based on whether you choose to remove FastEdge from the whole CDN resource or just specific URLs.
+The steps will slightly differ depending on whether you remove FastEdge from the whole CDN resource or just specific URLs.

 1. In the Gcore Customer Portal, navigate to CDN.